srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Lab-Scenario-Preview/Module18.md

-# Lab Scenario Preview: AZ-900: Describe Azure management and governance

-## Lab 18 - Explore Microsoft Compliance Offerings
+# Lab Scenario Preview: Lab 18 - Explore Microsoft Compliance Offerings

-### Lab overview
+## Lab overview

 In this walkthrough, we will access the Compliance Offerings and Service Trust Portal (STP).